bekss/jsontopostgres/README.md

 # jsontopostgres
-With this file you can your json file convert to postgresql data
+With this file you can your json file convert to postgresql data only in my ....

 Before using it, configure PSQL.
 Postgres user= "postgres", password= "beka", database= "json"